FireNio/firenio/README-zh.md

 		};

 		SocketChannelContext context = new NioSocketChannelContext(new ServerConfiguration(18300));

-		//use java aio
+		// use java aio
 		// SocketChannelContext context = new AioSocketChannelContext(new ServerConfiguration(18300));

 		SocketChannelAcceptor acceptor = new SocketChannelAcceptor(context);